 PCC provides educational support for individuals seeking United States citizenship, offering classes in civic engagement, history and government.

-Civics Education Program
+Civics and Student Leadership Program

 Family Literacy Program

 The Family Literacy Program is an educational opportunity for your entire family.
 You work toward earning a High School Equivalency diploma, speaking better English, getting job skills and improving your parenting skills.
 Both you and your children participate in educational activities together.
 Learn more about the Family Literacy Program.

 If you are an adult with developmental disabilities, Project RAISE (Rehabilitative Adult Independent Skills Education) provides you basic education and life skills classes.
 If you are Title 19 qualified and have been referred to the program by your support coordinator, your classes are free.
 Instructors are certified in Adult Education by the state of Arizona.
 Project RAISE is not a work program nor is it for students currently attending high school.